Exercises and associated data

 ar1 = as.data.frame(model2, variable = 'ar[1]')$`ar[1]`,

-We can use ggplot2 to compare these estimates, which shows that they are also very similar:
+We can use ggplot2 to compare these estimates, which shows that they are similar, but not exactly the same:

 geom_histogram(aes(y = after_stat(density)),